sardana-org/sardana-followup/20171102/AGENDA.md

 To be held on 02.11.2017 at 14:00

 # Agenda
-1. Introduce <feature/limitation> and share experience about it.
+1. Introduce "General Hooks" feature and share experience about it.
 2. Report user's experience - round table.
 3. Propose new development, enhancement or bug fix, for collaborative development